prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/03-Explore-data-warehouse.md

    > **Tip**: See the [APPROX_COUNT_DISTINCT](https://docs.microsoft.com/sql/t-sql/functions/approx-count-distinct-transact-sql) function documentation for more details.

-1. **Congratulations** on completing the task!
+    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

-   - Click the **(...) icon** located at the upper right corner of the lab guide section and navigate to the **Lab Validation** Page.
+    > - Click Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
-   - Hit the **Validate** button for the corresponding task.
+    > - Hit the Validate button for the corresponding task.
-   - If you receive a success message, you can proceed to the next task.
+    > - If you receive a success message, you can proceed to the next task.
 If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-   - If you need any assistance, please contact us at [labs-support@spektrasystems.com](labs-support@spektrasystems.com).We are available 24/7 to help you out.
+    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 ## Excercise 3: Challenge - Analyze reseller sales

 1. Create a new empty script for the **sqldb<inject key="DeploymentID" enableCopy="false"/>** SQL pool, and save it with the name **Analyze Reseller Sales**.